-At all levels school spirit weeks and assemblies are often a powerful way to involve students and staff in a feeling of togetherness and pride.
-Daily connections are made at the middle and high school through use of student/teacher designed news programs.
+At all levels school Spirit Weeks and assemblies are often a powerful way to involve students and staff in a feeling of togetherness and pride.
+Daily connections are made at the middle and high school through the use of student/teacher-designed news programs.

 2. Instructional strategies/skills training is offered to staff and implemented in classroom instruction.

 Teachers are trained in best practices in classroom instruction to foster social behavior and effective learning in the classroom.
 Workshops offered dealt with classroom management, cooperative learning, handling disruptive students, active listening, academic controversy, brain-based learning, mind mapping and concept attainment.
 Administrators and supervisors were part of this training and supervise implementation in the classroom.

 3. Teachers and social workers are knowledgeable in assessing students with violent tendencies and helped access treatment.

 Staff meetings and workshops have helped teachers address risk factors in students at all levels.

 Teachers have been given instruction on student risk factors associated with potential violence toward self and others as well as crisis intervention training.
 Any one of these risk factors is sufficient for predicting violence, but it may be inappropriate or potentially harmful to use them simply as a checklist for individual youth.
 These lists should not be used to stereotype or stigmatize individual youth because they appear to fit a set of risk factors.

 - past violent behavior

 - a pattern of violent threats when angry

 - use and abuse of alcohol or drugs